magento/merchdocs/src/marketing/price-rules-cart-create.md

    - Total Weight

  {:.bs-callout-warning}
- For Purchase Orders only: When a Cart Price Rule is set based on Payment Method, and the payment method is changed after the purchase order is approved, the discount remains applied to the total.
+ For Purchase Orders only: When a Cart Price Rule is set based on Payment Method, and the payment method is changed after the purchase order is created, the discount remains applied to the total.

 ## Step 3: Define the Actions